 RTA, our member chambers of commerce, the Research Triangle Foundation of North Carolina, and the Triangle-J Council of Governments have initiated a regional campaign to support federal funding to replace, relocate, and lengthen the primary runway at RDU.

-Identifying sustainable funding for essential growth at RDU Airport is the top transportation priority of the regional business community, and the campaign for a new runway will remain our primary focus on this priority into 2023.
+Identifying sustainable funding for essential growth at RDU Airport is the top transportation priority of the regional business community, and the campaign for a new runway remains our primary focus area for this priority into 2023.

 Current updates – 2022